caltechlibrary/newt/README.md

 : Run in server mode is a powerful template engine

 Newt
-: Is a data router and stastic file server.
+: Is a data router and static file server.
 Newt knows how to talk to a data source like PostgREST or Solr and then run the results through Pandoc.

 The "coding" of the back-end is reduced to SQL and Pandoc templates.
 The front-end can be as complex as you like given the full capabilities of your web browser to handle HTML, CSS and JavaScript.